Why Robotics Engineering?

 The second year offers three different curricula: autonomous robotics, industrial and service robotics, bio-robotics.
 The three curricula are aimed at infestigating the most important application fields of Robotics in industry and research worldwide.

-The whole second semester of the second year is dedicated exlusively to the Master Thesis.
+The whole second semester of the second year is dedicated exclusively to the Master Thesis.
 This ease the student in obtaining the degree in a short period of time.

 Although the Robotics Engineering programme is applied primarily to the scenario of Robotics systems, its contents can be applied to a much wider range of engineering systems.
 The career opportunities for Robotics Engineering graduates are therefore excellent.
 They can be employed in industrial and economical companies, since the courses are relevant to all the aspect of today’s high technology society.
 By graduating from the Robotics Engineering Master course, the student will have the following competences: